jh3nd3rs0n/jargyle/README.md

 The Java system property `-Djavax.security.auth.useSubjectCredsOnly=false` disables JAAS-based authentication to obtain the credentials directly.
 We will use Kerberos to obtain them instead.

-The Java system property `-Djava.security.auth.login.configuration=login.conf` provides a JAAS configuration file to the underlying security mechanism.
+The Java system property `-Djava.security.auth.login.config=login.conf` provides a JAAS configuration file to the underlying security mechanism.

 `login.conf`: